decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 <img src="/images/editor/condition.png" width="300"/>

-2. Change a state via the **set_state** action.
+2. Change a state via the **Set State** action.

 <img src="/images/editor/set-state.png" width="300"/>

-3. React to changes in state via the **on_state_change** trigger event.
+3. React to changes in state via the **On State Change** trigger event.

 To toggle between two actions, define two triggers, each with a condition that checks a state.
 For example, doors have one trigger that activates the Open action, with a condition that first checks that the door's state is "closed", and another trigger that activates the Close action, with a condition that checks that the door's state is "open".
 Only one of the two is activated each time the player clicks on the door.

 <img src="/images/editor/door_conditions.png" width="300"/>

 {{< hint info >}}
 **💡 Tip**: Keep interactions between items simple.
 For example, avoid scenarios like having a button that opens a door by triggering three actions: play the door's animation, play the door's sound and change the door's state.
 Instead, make the button change the door's state.
-Then use an **on_state_change** trigger so that the door itself handles playing the animation and sound whenever the state changes.
+Then use an **On State Change** trigger so that the door itself handles playing the animation and sound whenever the state changes.
 {{< /hint >}}

 ### Counter